enonic/old-xp-doc/doc/appendix/upgrade/index.rst

   #.
 Download Enonic XP (link above)
   #.
 Backup your existing data
   #.
-Dump the repository, see :ref:`toolbox-dump` reference
+Dump the repository, see :ref:`toolbox-dump` reference (make sure you do this with 6.3.1 installed, as explained above)
   #.
-Stop the old server(s) - to avoid new data from coming in.
+Stop the old server(s) - to avoid new data from coming in
   #.
 Setup new XP installation - (for all servers in your entire cluster if you have one)
   #.
 Move or link (however this is configured) your $XP_HOME folder(s) (configuration, deployment and data) to the the new Enonic XP installation
   #.
 (OPTION) Empty the $XP_HOME/deploy folder - Only if you want to use the new system deployment tools (Appliations are then installed in the repository, cluster wide)